ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 I'm very thankful for being able to do this and having the chance to work with Bas on a real project.

 He always motivated me to go the extra mile !
-He could destroy a day of hard work in a few sentences... :)
+And he could destroy a day of hard work in a few sentences ... :)

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/bas-smile.png" width="auto" height="auto" target="_blank" >